ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 ### Receiving notifications

-Notifications can be delivered with the callback mechanism using a subscription server where mbed DS actively sends the notifications.
+Notifications can be delivered with two different mechanisms:
+- Callback - using a subscription server where mbed DS actively sends the notifications.
+- The Long polling

 The notifications are delivered in JSON format.